Kattappana: Economy

 Cardamom agriculture is the cornerstone of Kattappana's economy, playing a pivotal role in uplifting the town's economic well-being.
 The Spices Board of India (erstwhile Cardamom Board under Government of India) has an office in Kattappana.
 A Spices Park is established at Puttaday close to the town of Kattappana.

 Recognition for sanitation

 A significant achievement for Kattappana in sanitation was attaining the distinction of an Open Defecation Free Municipality in Kerala.
 Kattappana was first civic body in the State of Kerala to achieve this status.
-This recognition was conferred upon the then chairman, Shri Johny Kulampallil, by the Union Minister for Urban Development, Housing & Urban Poverty Alleviation and Information & Broadcasting, Shri M. Venkaiah Naidu, during a ceremony held in Kochi on 18 October 2016.
+This recognition was conferred upon the then chairman, Shri Johny Kulampallil, by the Union Minister for Urban Development, Housing & Urban Poverty Alleviation and Information & Broadcasting, Shri M. Venkaiah Naidu, during a ceremony held in Cochin on 18 October 2016.